Set Up Your Dental Practice for Success- 3 Things Easy to Forget

 2. Do your research before credentialing

-The most overlooked process any office often makes when you set up your dental practice is credentialing.
+The most overlooked process offices make when setting up dental practices is credentialing.
 It seems easy that you chose to be in network with X, Y, and Z insurance companies – you filled out the paperwork, sent it in, got accepted, and now what?
 They sent you a fee schedule, and you entered it in the software.
 You’re good to go, right?

 It’s not that easy.
 Credentialing is like the fine print of the fine print.
 It’s what drives the systems and formulas we mention when we explain how important it is to pause before going with all insurance companies.
 You MUST research before signing your name to a contract!
 Research employers in your area, what insurance will most of your patients have?
 If only 3% of the patients in the city/county have “X” insurance, do we really NEED to be in that network?
 If “Y” insurance company fees cause you to work for lower than minimum wage, do we really WANT to be in their network?
 If we really like “Z” insurance fees and most of our patients have it, are we automatically in?